WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

 WordPress’s core software offers the ability to create pages, add basic written content, and upload media files.
 When we want to augment that functionality, we select and install plugins to make that happen.
 And with over 55,000 WordPress plugin available, we have lots and lots of functionality to use.

-If you are planning on building an online training course and restrict access to who views it, you’ll need a plugin that’s developed specifically for this purpose.
+If you are planning on building an online training course with restricted access, you’ll need a plugin that’s developed specifically for this purpose.

-If you want to charge for your course, you’ll need a WordPress plugin to serve as your shopping cart, checkout forms, and payment processor.
+To charge for your online course, you’ll need a WordPress plugin to serve as your shopping cart, checkout forms, and payment processor.

 If your goals include enhancing the learning experience through the use of checklists, progress tracking, or even quizzes, you’ll need a learning management system plugin.